 - Use a nappy bucket with a tight-fitting lid and keep the bucket closed, off the floor and out of your child’s reach.

 - Always empty the baby bath as soon as you’re finished with it so older siblings can’t climb in.

-- Drain sinks, tubs, buckets, baths and paddling pools when you’re finished with them.
+- Empty sinks, tubs, buckets, baths and paddling pools when you’re finished with them.

-- Secure covers to ponds and birdbaths and other water features with wire mesh, or empty them until your child is at least five years of age.
+- Secure covers to ponds and birdbaths and other water features with wire mesh, or keep them empty until your child is at least five years old.